 Aside from its greenish tint, most jade countertops are known for their transparent to translucent look.

-It is scratch, heat, and stain-resistant and its hardness rating is 6 to 6.5 on the Mohs hardness scale.
-You can choose to have a natural shape or a straight-edged countertop.
+It is scratch, heat, and stain-resistant, and its hardness rating is 6 to 6.5 on the Mohs hardness scale.
+You can choose to have a natural shape or a straight-edged counter.

-The cool hue makes the gemstone an ideal countertop material to integrate with contemporary wrap-around countertops or kitchen islands Lapis lazuli has a Mohs hardness scale of 5 to 5.5.
+The cool hue makes the stone an ideal material to integrate with contemporary wrap-around countertops or center islands.
+Lapis lazuli has a Mohs hardness scale of 5 to 5.5.

-Aside from the red color, red jasper has distinctive grainy crystals with an opaque quality.
-Fairly common, red jasper countertops is a perfect material for your kitchen as it has a higher Mohs hardness rating of 6.5 to 7.
+Aside from the red color, red jasper has distinctive grainy crystals of opaque quality.
+Fairly common, red jasper is a perfect material for your kitchen as it has a higher Mohs hardness rating of 6.5 to 7.

-Malachite countertops are recognizable by their striking green colors with opaque transparency and usually have patterns on their surface.
+Malachite is recognizable by its striking green colors and opaque transparency, and it usually has patterns on its surface.
 Malachite slab cuts show a rich variation between the greens, silver, and gold colors.

-Labradorite: Another unique gemstone is labradorite which is identifiable with its radiant blue color.
-This gemstone countertop sets it apart from other gemstone materials with a dark base color and multicolor streaks.
+Labradorite: Another unique gemstone is labradorite, which is identifiable by its radiant blue color.
+This variety sets it apart from other gemstone materials with a dark base color and multicolor streaks.

 In addition, the streaks of fractures found in this gemstone, when lighted, reflect the light away in various wavelengths, creating illuminating colors.

-This semiprecious stone consists of dense fibers stained by iron through the process of pseudomorphic, which replaces the crocidolite with quartz.
+This semiprecious stone consists of dense fibers stained by iron through the pseudomorphic process, which replaces the crocidolite with quartz.

 Rose Quartz: Quartz is a transparent, typically turbid, very medium-grained silica found naturally in pegmatites.
 Pink to rich-pink rose quartz is prized for its pale to rich color, which could be due to titanium.